Accenture/waterfall-config/CONTRIBUTING.md

 # Contributing

 > Hi!
-> Thanks for taking the time to go through this document.
+Thanks for taking the time to go through this document.
 By doing so you will ensure an effortless and fruitful contribution process.

+# New to contributing to Open Source?
+Please make sure to review  the [general guidelines for contributing on GitHub](https://guides.github.com/activities/contributing-to-open-source/).

 When contributing to this project, please first discuss the change you want to make via [issue](https://github.com/Accenture/waterfall-config/issues) or start a conversation with the [owners of the project](https://github.com/orgs/Accenture/teams/waterfall-config-team).
 That will let them understand the intention of the contribution, and in turn they will be able to give you detailed advice about how to proceed.